Wildlife & Animals – Rwanda

 Best Time for Wildlife Viewing

 Gorilla trekking is available throughout the year and sightings are pretty much guaranteed.
-Chimpanzee trekking is a bit more difficult – the best time is from October to February, part of the Wet season.
-The Dry Season, from June to September, is best for general wildlife viewing in Akagera National Park.
-The wettest months, from March to May, are best avoided.
+However, the Dry season, from June to September, offers the best tracking conditions.
+This is also the best time for general wildlife viewing in Akagera.
+The wettest months, March and April, are best avoided.